-Albatros Expeditions recognizes its responsibility to contribute positively to social, environmental and economic sustainable development in accordance with the UN Global Compact.
-We will comply with all applicable laws regarding human rights, environment and corruption, and apply internationally recognized principles when local law and regulation set lower standards.
+At Albatros Expeditions, we recognize our responsibility to contribute positively to a social, environmental and economically sustainable development.
+We will comply with all applicable laws regarding human rights, environment and corruption, and apply internationally recognized principles when local laws and regulations set lower standards.

 A member organization founded in 1991 to advocate and promote the practice of safe and environmentally responsible private-sector travel to the Antarctic, Albatros Expeditions is proud to be an active member of this organization and to work together with the fellow members to ensure sustainable tourism to Antarctica.